 One of the first things we think of when we think about bamboo is the adorable, black and white, national mascot of China.
 The giant panda is an iconic creature who famously lives on a diet of bamboo.
 Pandas are also well known as the symbol of the World Wildlife Federation, defenders of endangered species.
 What most people might not know, however, is that the giant panda is not the only bamboo-eating animal on the endangered list.

-Between Central China, sub-Saharan Africa and the island of Madagascar, there are actually three animals who rely heavily on a diet of bamboo and are currently listed as endangered species.
-The giant panda may be the most celebrated animal in this exclusive club, but the mountain gorilla of Uganda and the bamboo lemur of Madagascar are just as lovable and equally at risk of extinction.
+Between Central China, sub-Saharan Africa and the island of Madagascar, there are actually four animals who rely heavily on a diet of bamboo and are currently listed as endangered species.
+The giant panda may be the most celebrated animal in this exclusive club, but the mountain gorilla of Uganda, the bamboo lemur of Madagascar, and Central Africa’s golden monkey are just as lovable and equally at risk of extinction.

 The Giant Panda: Bamboo lover of Central China